This is a recipe for making roast potatoes in a basket-type air fryer, using a Philips AirFryer™ as an example.

-What potato works best?
+Which variety of potato works best?
 If you’re in the UK (or anywhere else) where you can get Desiree, King Edward or Maris Piper, try those.
-If you’re in North America where potatoes are just sold generically by the bag as “all-purpose table potatoes“, they will generally work just fine.
-I’ve tried buying the special russets for baking, thinking they might do nicely, and they do, but not more so than the far less expensive generic potatoes in the bags.
+If you’re in North America where potatoes are just sold generically by the bag as “all-purpose table potatoes“, they will generally work just fine, but you may achieve the best and most reliable results with russets.

 In the photo below, the potato chunks are about the size you want for a good British-style roast potato; certainly no smaller.

 With a basket-type air fryer, you have to first toss your veggies in a separate bowl to coat them with oil.

 Since I’ve dirtied the bowl anyway, I tend to use it twice more to “retoss” the potatoes in at the two further stages of cooking where it’s needed.

 I can “air toss” straight from the basket in a pinch if there’s not too much in it, but if there’s a lot in it, the chances of something ending up on the floor are good.